 Student results appear in various places, depending on what level you need:

 Assignments tab—View by each mission.
-See View Results for the Mission.
+See View Mission Status.

 - Students > Progress Graph—View progress toward mastery for each student.
-See Progress Monitoring.
+See Progress Monitoring of Student Skills.

 - OnTrack tab—View progress for the entire grade or school.

 See On-Track Group Progress Report.

 To capture the screen display of the heat map, use the Print command in your browser.
 To obtain an editable copy (CSV format), use the Export button:

 For example, you could use the export file to sort and group students based on skill status.

 Under the Class Dashboard tab, complete the filter menus (gray bar at top).
 Here are tips: